howest-mct/2021-2022-projectone-OrnelisNiels/readme.md

 ### Steps

-- Connecting Visual Studio Code with SSH to the Raspberry Pi
+- <a href="#Connecting-Visual-Studio-Code-to-Raspberry-Pi">Connecting Visual Studio Code with SSH to the Raspberry Pi</a>
 - Cloning the repository to Visual Studio Code
 - Setting up the database
 - Change some of the settings of the Pi